 SECTION 9-703.
-SECURITY INTEREST PERFECTED BEFORE
+SECURITY INTEREST PERFECTED BEFORE EFFECTIVE DATE.

-EFFECTIVE DATE.

-(a) If a A security interest that is enforceable and has priority over the rights of a lien creditor when immediately before this [Act] takes effect and the applicable requirements for enforceability and perfection under this [Act] become satisfied when which would be a perfected security interest under this [Act] takes effect, the security interest is a perfected security interest under this [Act] [,even if no further action is taken].
+(a) If a security interest is enforceable and has priority over the rights of a lien creditor immediately before this [Act] takes effect and the applicable requirements for enforceability and perfection under this [Act] are satisfied without further action when this [Act] takes effect, the security interest is a perfected security interest under this [Act].